ugne-sak/ugne-sak.github.io/README.md

 # Data Scientist

 ## Education
-Master of Science in Statistics | University of Geneva
+- Master of Science in Statistics *@ University of Geneva*

-Bachelor of Business Management and Analytics, ISM University of Management and Economics
+- Bachelor of Business Management and Analytics *@ ISM University of Management and Economics*

 ## Work Experience
 **Senior Associate  @ Moody's Investors Service** *(August 2019 – September 2021)*